23rd Annual Realities For Children Awards Gala

 Keeping Dreams Alive Awards

 Dedicated to inspiring young children still involved in the social services system to identify and follow their dreams.
-Children ages 6-14 are nominated by our Partner Agencies (link to list) and asked what their dream is for the future as well as for today.
+Children ages 6-14 are nominated by our Partner Agencies and asked what their dream is for the future as well as for today.
 At the Gala, we grant their “today” dreams while encouraging them believe in their future dreams.

 Honoring young adults who have triumphed over childhood adversity.
-These exceptional youth are nominated by our Partner Agencies (link to list) and honored for not only surviving the hardships of abuse, but triumphing over them personally, socially and academically.
+These exceptional youth are nominated by our Partner Agencies and honored for not only surviving the hardships of abuse, but triumphing over them personally, socially and academically.
 Winners are not only recognized for their achievement, but provided opportunities for further education and post-emancipation support.